kerrgavin/SoftwareProject/SRS/SRS.md

-#### 1. Introduction

-This section of the Software Requirements Specification (SRS) will include a detailed explanation of the purpose and scope of this project.
+#### 1. Introduction <br /> This section of the Software Requirements Specification (SRS) will include a detailed explanation of the purpose and scope of this project.
 In addition, important definitions, acronyms and abbreviations will be provided, as well as, a list of references and a brief overview of the contents in the remainder of this document.

 #### 1.1   	Purpose

 The purpose of this Software Requirements Specification (SRS) is to provide a detailed explanation of the requirements for the “Weather Website/Desktop Application”.

 #### 1.2   	Scope

 #### 1.3   	Definitions, Acronyms, and Abbreviations

 #### 1.4   	References

 #### 1.5   	Overview